 Panama Bird Photography Gallery

-Click here to see a few images from one of my trips to Panama to whet your whistle for what awaits you on this fantastic opportunity to photograph the Neotropical Birds of Panama.
+Click here to see a few images from my trips to Panama to whet your whistle for what awaits you on this fantastic opportunity to photograph the Neotropical Birds and Wildlife of Panama.

 My goal for this photo tour is to help you get some great new birds in your portfolio, help you be a better bird photographer and make sure all goes as smoothly as possible.
 Not only that, but it will be a lot of fun!
 I am smiling just thinking about getting back to Panama, it’s that awesome!

 So don’t delay register today, click the workshops registration link and you’re on your way!